justinjaywang/taiwanese-foods/_foods/q.md

 position: 13
 ---

-Qiū dāo yú (*mackerel pike*, *Pacific saury*, Japanese: *sanma*, literally: "autumn knife fish") is a fish used in Taiwanese cuisine but most notably in Japanese and Korean cuisines.
+*Qiū dāo yú* (mackerel pike, Pacific saury, Japanese: sanma, literally: "autumn knife fish") is a fish used in Taiwanese cuisine but most notably in Japanese and Korean cuisines.
 It is often grilled whole, but can also be deep-fried or braised.

-The intestines are very bitter, but some people enjoy the taste and prefer to leave them in.
+The intestines are very bitter, but some people revere the taste.
 Renowned Japanese filmmaker Yasujirō Ozu's 1962 film [*An Autumn Afternoon*](https://en.wikipedia.org/wiki/An_Autumn_Afternoon) literally translates to "The Taste of Sanma."